 Compared to the first World War, WWII utilized camouflage more heavily to conceal weapons, tanks, and other vehicles as aerial attacks became more prevalent.
 Visual deception, as opposed to concealment, was another important warfare tactic.
 Similar to the British “Dazzle” paintings, allied military officials relied on tricking their adversaries into making inaccurate judgments and decisions regarding an object’s importance or the position/strength of their units.

 Digital camouflage provides a disruptive pattern effect by helping armies remain unseen from a distance.
 Although adopted by most national militaries today, the digital patterns were first developed during World War II, when Johann Georg Otto Schick combined micro- and macro-patterns in one design.

 In the 1990s, the Canadian military became the first to adopt a digital camo pattern that replaced traditional swirls with a pixelated, computer-generated design.
 The idea of digital camo was not to make the uniforms less visible but instead to create a visual noise that would allow the soldiers to blend in with their surroundings.
-Soon after the Canadian army adopted the pixelated camo patterns, other nations including the United States, did so as well.
+Soon after the Canadian army adopted the pixelated camo patterns, other nations like the United States did so as well.